Coxquihui

-Coxquihui is a municipality in Veracruz, Mexico.
-It is located in montane central zone of the state, about 95 km from state capital Xalapa.
+Coxquihui is a municipality in the Mexican state of Veracruz.
+It is located in montane central zone of the state, about 95 km from Xalapa, the state capital.
 It has a surface of 86.37 km2.
 It is located at 20°11′N 97°35′W.

+Geography

 The municipality is delimited to the north by Chumatlan, to the east by Espinal, to the south by Zozocolco de Hidalgo, to the south-west by Puebla State and to the west by Mecatlán.